Ezhava: Inscriptions

 or Ezham is found in a Tamil-Brahmi inscription as well as in the Sangam literature.
 The Tirupparankunram inscription found near Madurai in Tamil Nadu and dated on palaeographical grounds to the 1st century BCE, refers to a person as a householder from Eelam (Eela-kudumpikan).
 The inscription reads "erukatur eelakutumpikan polalaiyan", which translates to "Polalaiyan, (resident of) Erukatur, the husbandman (householder) from Eelam".

 The Sangam literature Paṭṭiṉappālai, mentions Eelattu-unavu (food from Eelam).
 One of the prominent Sangam Tamil poets is known as Eelattu Poothanthevanar meaning Poothan-thevan (proper name) hailing from Eelam.
 (Akanaṉūṟu: 88, 231, 307; Kuṟuntokai: 189, 360, 343; Naṟṟiṇai: 88, 366).
 The Tamil inscriptions from the Pallava & Chola period dating from 9th century CE link the word with toddy, toddy tapper's quarters (Eelat-cheri), tax on toddy tapping (Eelap-poodchi), a class of toddy tappers (Eelath-chanran).
 Eelavar is a caste of toddy tappers found in the southern parts of Kerala.
 Eela-kaasu and Eela-karung-kaasu are refers to coinages found in the Chola inscriptions of Parantaka I.

 Legend

 There are myths of origin for the Ezhava.
-According to some Malayalam folk songs like Vadakkan Pattukal and legend, the Ezhavas were the progeny of four bachelors that the king of Ceylon (Sri Lanka) sent to what is now Kerala at the request of the Chera king Bhaskara Ravi Varma, in the 1st century CE.
+According to some Malayalam folk songs like Vadakkan Pattukal and legends, the Ezhavas were the progeny of four bachelors that the king of Ceylon (Sri Lanka) sent to what is now Kerala at the request of the Chera king Bhaskara Ravi Varma, in the 1st century CE.
 These men were sent, ostensibly, to set up coconut farming in the region.
 Another version of the story says that the king sent eight martial families at the request of a Chera king to quell a civil war that had erupted against him.